tsackton/taelgar/Campaigns/Cleenseau Campaign/Letters and Stories/Report on the Bogblight.md

 In this the tenth month of this year sixteen hundred and sixty seven since the founding of Drankor, Vahaiya aistana elyë imíca
+%% Elvish for "yours in peace and honor"%%

 P.S.
-We found two shambling mounds lurking west of Beury.
+We found two shambling mounds lurking east of Beury.
 I beg you to send patrols more often.

 The second letter reads: